cloudmate404/githubusersearch.github.io/README.md

 - Vanilla Js

-### What I learned
+### What I learnt

--Exntensive use of flexbox.
-This project may be small but the high in the usuage of flexbox
+-Exntensive use of flexbox, this project may be small but the high in the usuage of flexbox.

 -Api.
-I used this project as an opportunity to learn working with apis
+I used this project as an opportunity to learn working with APIs.